Elgin, Moray: Transport

 Elgin is situated on the A96 trunk route which connects the cities of Aberdeen and Inverness.
 Heavy traffic through the town causes serious congestion.
 Scottish transport minister Tavish Scott visited the town in August 2006 to look at the traffic management problems and to meet campaigners for a bypass.
 It is estimated that a bypass would remove about one-third of traffic from Elgin's streets.
 The A941 runs from Lossiemouth through Elgin to Rothes, Craigellachie, Dufftown and Rhynie.

 Elgin railway station is operated by ScotRail.
-The railway also connects to Aberdeen and Inverness which have trains to other UK destinations.
+The railway connects to Aberdeen and Inverness which have trains to other UK destinations.Ember (coach operator) pick up and drop off passengers here also providing them with a connection Inverness, Aberdeen and various towns along the A96 trunk road.

-Elgin's bus station is located adjacent to the St Giles Centre and is operated mainly by Stagecoach.
-It provides services within Elgin and to other local towns as well as to Aberdeen and Inverness.
+Elgin's bus station is located adjacent to the St Giles Centre and is operated mainly by Stagecoach Bluebird.
+It provides services within Elgin and to other local towns as well as to Aberdeen and Inverness for further travel.

 The nearest airports are Inverness Airport, which has flights to mainly UK destinations, and Aberdeen Airport which has UK and international flights.